riggid/Notes/Semester 1/Physics/Unit 2/Core Notes.md

 ## Introduction

 This unit applies the Schrödinger Wave Equation (SWE) to analyze the behavior of particles in simple potential energy fields.
 We'll examine how quantum mechanics predicts phenomena like reflection, transmission, tunneling, and energy quantization, which differ significantly from classical expectations.
+The Time-Independent Schrödinger Equation (TISE) is central to finding stationary states and their quantized energy levels.

 ---
 ## 1. Potential Step